007revad/DTC_GUI_for_Windows/README.md

 DTC-GUI.exe was written in an old scripting language called Visual DialogScript 6 (aka VDS).

+### Requirements

+DTC-GUI.exe reuires dtc and libyaml from https://www.msys2.org/

+All required files and their licenses are included in the [DTC-GUI_for_Windows zip file](https://github.com/007revad/DTC_GUI_for_Windows/releases)

 ### Download

 1. Download the latest version _DTC-GUI_for_Windows zip file_ from https://github.com/007revad/DTC_GUI_for_Windows/releases